 A good rule of thumb is that if the temperature is comfortable for you, the insulin is safe.
-Vials of insulin that you are using do not be need to be refrigerated.
-However, extra bottles of insulin should be stored in the refrigerator.
-The night before you are ready to use your new bottle, take it out of the refrigerator and allow it to warm to room temperature.
-Do not allow your insulin to freeze.
+You don't need to refrigerate vials of insulin that you are using.
+But keep extra bottles of insulin in a refrigerator.
+The night before you are ready to use your new bottle, take it out of the refrigerator and let it warm to room temperature.
+Don't let your insulin freeze.

 For insulin pens, check the package insert for storage instructions.

 Always check your insulin bottle.
-Rapid-acting insulin, short-acting insulin, and certain long-acting insulins should be clear.
-Other forms of insulin should have a cloudy appearance but should be free of clumps.
+Rapid-acting, short-acting, and certain long-acting types should be clear.
+Other forms of injectable insulin should look cloudy but not have clumps.

-If you are carrying your insulin with you, be careful not to shake it.
-Shaking the bottle creates air bubbles that can affect the amount of insulin you withdraw for an injection.
+If you carry a bottle of it with you, be careful not to shake it.
+That creates air bubbles, which can affect the amount of insulin you withdraw for an injection.

-Follow your doctor's guidelines on when to take your insulin.
-The time span between your insulin injection and meals may vary depending on the type of insulin you are taking.
-For example, if you use a rapid-acting insulin, you should generally take it 10 minutes before eating a meal, or take it with your meal.
+Follow your doctor's advice.
+The length of time between your insulin shot and meals may vary depending on the type of insulin you use.
+For example, if you use a rapid-acting type, you would likely take it 10 minutes before eating a meal, or take it with your meal.

-If you use regular- or intermediate-acting insulin, you should generally take it about one half-hour before your meals, or at bedtime.
-By taking your insulin one half-hour before meals, you are allowing your food to be absorbed at the same time that the insulin starts to work.
+If you use regular- or intermediate-acting insulin, you should generally take it about a half-hour before your meals, or at bedtime.
+If you take your insulin one half-hour before meals, you will absorb your food at the same time that the insulin starts to work.
 This will help you avoid low blood sugar reactions.